lkoepsel/microserver/README.md

 ### Version 5
 Provides the capability for the user to set both the label for the color and the pin number being used.
 Similar to version 4, however, adds another form for the user to setup the breadboard.
 This allows the user to change pins or to provide a different set of labels such as *Error*, *Warning*, *Success*, or *Informational*, instead of *Red*, *Yellow*, *Green*, or *Blue*.

+### Version 6
+Replaces *marx.css* with [*mvp.css*](https://andybrewer.github.io/mvp/#docs), which I believe I prefer.
+The goal of *mvp* is to immediately provide a *minimum-viable-product* web page which looks *clean*.
+I believe it is closer to what I was looking to achieve than what I found in *marx*.
+A [tutorial on mvp.css](https://calmcode.io/shorts/mvp.css.html).

+I also replaced the four lists, (*labels, pins, gpio, states*) with the class, *Led*.
+It does simplify the setup and provides better slighly better self-documentation led_0.label instead of label[0].

 ## Additional Files Required
 ### secrets.py
 This file contains the SSID and password of your desired wireless LAN connection: